 - Double-check all blank listing fields or primary description text boxes.
 Fill them out with pertinent data if possible.

-Lack of grammar know-how shows that you didn’t put enough effort and attention to your listing.
+Lack of grammar know-how shows that you didn't put enough effort and attention into your listing.
 This might affect what buyers think about the state of your home as well.
 Proofreading is an easy step you can take to improve the quality of your keywords and listing descriptions.